Raccoon Repellent | How To Get Rid of Raccoons [Infographics]

 • Keep trash cans lids secure with bungee cords

-• Keep your yard clean and free from any litter which attracts and invites critters to rummage through your property
+• Keep your yard clean and free from any litter that attracts and invites critters to rummage through your property

 • Pick up your pet’s water bowls at night